 These ants are particularly dangerous to those with allergies because they have strong venom and can hold on with their mandibles while stinging repeatedly.

 If a nest is disturbed, thousands of ants usually respond and attack whatever is posing a threat by latching on and stinging.

-Red Imported Fire Ants are native to South America and have become pests in the southern United States, Australia, the Caribbean, Thailand, Taiwan, the Philippines, Hong Kong and some southern Chinese provinces.
+Red Imported Fire Ants are native to South America but they have become pests in Australia, the southern United States, the Caribbean, Thailand, Taiwan, the Philippines, Hong Kong, and some southern Chinese provinces.

 If you are prone to anaphylaxis you should avoid areas that are known for having fire ants.
 If you are stung by a Fire Ant, you should respond by following the below steps:

 If you suspect someone is having an anaphylactic reaction after being stung by a fire ant, you should:

 For more information about anaphylaxis first aid management, read the Australian Resuscitation Council’s Guideline 9.2.7.

 Please select your location and course